mjkrause/data-portal-summary-stats/README.md

 # data-portal-summary-stats

-The service generates the following per-project summary figures:
+The application generates the following per-project summary figures:

 1. List of genes with highest cell count
 2. List of top 20 genes with the highest expression variability

-The service updates daily by running a Docker container on AWS Fargate.
+The application updates daily by running a Docker container on AWS Fargate.
 Figures are persisted on AWS S3.
 The general architecture is as follows:

 ![](./illustrations/spec_v4.png)